Alex Rodriguez

 The Mariners selected Rodriguez first overall in the 1993 MLB draft, and he debuted in the major leagues the following year at the age of 18.
 In 1996, he became the Mariners' starting shortstop, won the major league batting title, and finished second in voting for the AL MVP Award.
 His combination of power, speed, and defense made him a cornerstone of the franchise, but he left the team via free agency after the 2000 season to join the Rangers.
 The 10-year, $252 million contract he signed was the richest in baseball history at the time.
 He played at a high level in his three years with Texas, highlighted by his first AL MVP Award win in 2003, but the team failed to make the playoffs during his tenure.
 Before the 2004 season, Rodriguez was traded to the Yankees, for whom he converted to a third baseman to accommodate their shortstop Derek Jeter.
 He was named AL MVP in 2005 and 2007.
 He opted out of his contract after the 2007 season, then signed a new 10-year, $275 million deal with the Yankees, breaking his own record for the sport's most lucrative contract.
 He became the youngest player to hit 500 home runs, reaching the milestone in 2007.
 He helped the Yankees win the 2009 World Series over the Philadelphia Phillies, which was Rodriguez's only championship title.
 Toward the end of his career, he was hampered by hip and knee injuries, which caused him to become exclusively a designated hitter.
 He played his final game in professional baseball on August 12, 2016.

 Despite denying in a 2007 interview that he had ever used performance-enhancing drugs, Rodriguez admitted in 2009 to having used steroids, saying he used them from 2001 to 2003 when playing for the Rangers due to "an enormous amount of pressure" to perform.
-While recovering from a hip injury in 2013, Rodriguez made headlines by feuding with team management over his rehabilitation and for having allegedly obtained performance-enhancing drugs as part of the Biogenesis baseball scandal.
+While recovering from a hip injury in 2013, Rodriguez made headlines by feuding with team management over his rehabilitation and for having allegedly obtained performance-enhancing drugs as part of the Biogenesis scandal.
 In August 2013, MLB announced a 211-game suspension for Rodriguez for his involvement in the scandal.
 After an arbitration hearing, the suspension was reduced to 162 games, which kept him off the field for the entire 2014 season.

 After retiring as a player, Rodriguez became a media personality, serving as a broadcaster for Fox Sports 1, a cast member of Shark Tank and a member of the ABC News network.
 In January 2018, ESPN announced that Rodriguez would be joining the broadcast team of Sunday Night Baseball.
-In January 2017, CNBC announced Rodriguez would be the host of the show Back In The Game, where he would help former athletes make a comeback in their personal lives; the first episode debuted on the network in March 2018.
+In January 2017, CNBC announced Rodriguez would be the host of the show Back in the Game, where he would help former athletes make a comeback in their personal lives; the first episode debuted on the network in March 2018.